 - The best times to view elk are at dawn and dusk.

 - Don’t forget your binoculars!
-Elk should be appreciated at a distance and individuals should not try to approach the animal.
+Elk should be appreciated at a distance, and you should not try to approach the animal.